richiebono/MineSweeper/README.md

+# Introduction

-# minesweeper-API
+# MineSweeper Projects
+User API
-API test
+Game API
+React Web Application

+# Project Information Scope

-We ask that you complete the following challenge to evaluate your development skills.
+1 - We ask that you complete the following challenge to evaluate your development skills.
 Please use the programming language and framework discussed during your interview to accomplish the following task.

 PLEASE DO NOT FORK THE REPOSITORY.
 WE NEED A PUBLIC REPOSITORY FOR THE REVIEW.

-## The Game
+2 - The Game
 Develop the classic game of [Minesweeper](https://en.wikipedia.org/wiki/Minesweeper_(video_game))

-## Show your work
+3 - Show your work

-1. Create a Public repository ( please dont make a pull request, clone the private repository and create a new plublic one on your profile)
+3.1.
+Create a Public repository ( please dont make a pull request, clone the private repository and create a new plublic one on your profile)
-2. Commit each step of your process so we can follow your thought process.
+3.2.
+Commit each step of your process so we can follow your thought process.

-## What to build
+4 - What to build
+4.1.
 The following is a list of items (prioritized from most important to least important) we wish to see:
 * Design and implement  a documented RESTful API for the game (think of a mobile app for your API)
 * Implement an API client library for the API designed above.
 Ideally, in a different language, of your preference, to the one used for the API
 * When a cell with no adjacent mines is revealed, all adjacent squares will be revealed (and repeat)